Robertson, New South Wales: Robertson Hotel

 Robertson is home to the "Robertson Hotel", a popular hotel and wedding venue.
 The hotel was originally built in 1924, opening as Hotel Robertson.
 It had a nine-hole golf course, two tennis courts, croquet, lawn bowls, billiards, fishing, hunting, horse riding, and an onsite mechanic who looked after guests' cars during their stay.
 The hotel won the "Most luxurious hotel in the Commonwealth" award in 1925, and was the first hotel in Australia to have phone lines to every room.

 The hotel was built to draw some of the Sydneysiders, who in the past retreated to the cool climate of the Southern Highlands to escape the heat of a Sydney summer and enjoy the beauty of the countryside.
 It was a success and the developer went on to subdivide and develop the local area, less successfully.

 In 1930 the hotel was sold and marketed as an exclusive country club and renamed Ranelagh Country Club after Ranelagh Gardens in London.
 However, the Great Depression made those plans short-lived.

 In the buildup to World War II the hotel became a WAAAF training base, serving as a signals base and a training area for budding pilots.
 After World War II, the hotel was used as a hospice for returned pilots.

 The building sold again in 1947 and became St Anthony's College, a Franciscan friary and seminary; it was also used as a school and accommodation house run by the monks.
 It was during this period that the stained glass windows, rock walls and fountains were built.
 These are still in the building and around the gardens and grounds.

-The hotel has its own railway platform, Moss Vale – Unanderra line, which is still used today.
+The hotel has its own railway platform on the Moss Vale – Unanderra line called Ranelagh House, which is still used today.

 In 1972 the monks moved to smaller premises in Campbelltown and the building returned to its original use as a hotel, named Ranelagh House.

 The hotel was sold again in late 2007, and was renamed Fountaindale Grand Manor and Ranelagh Gardens, undergoing major renovations and refurbishments.
 Recently it was renamed to Robertson Hotel.

 In 2022, the hotel played host to the Network 10 reality game show, The Traitors - during which the contestants stayed at the hotel while playing a murder-mystery-themed game styled similar to the party game Mafia.
 The show returned to the hotel for the second season in 2023.
 The series did not return to the hotel when it was revived in 2026.